Kuemmelklaus/Conversational-AI-for-Code-Reviewing/README.md

 ├── architecture.drawio.png                     - picture explaining the architecture
 ├── client.json                                 - example of POST request body
 ├── dummielinter.py                             - just returns some message
-├── exampleLint.json                            - used as a few-shot prompt
+├── exampleLint.json                            - was used as a few-shot prompt
+├── guessinggameLint.json                       - used as a few-shot prompt
 ├── jsonify.py                                  - script to convert code into the correct format for JSON ├── linter.py                                   - called by the flask server, sends requests to the openai API ├── message.py                                  - generates messages in the format used by the openai API